ChenxiaoLi-Joe/chenxiaoli.github.io/_pages/about.md

   - /about.html
 ---

 I am now a Third-year(2022-) master’s student from [Software College](http://sc.neu.edu.cn/english/main.htm), [Northeastern University](https://english.neu.edu.cn/).
 I am very fortunate to be advised by [Prof. Qiang Tong](http://faculty.neu.edu.cn/tongq/en/index.htm) from Software College of Northeastern University.
+My research interests lie broadly in Multi-modal knowledge graphs (MMKGs) and (Multi-modal) Large language models.
+Currently, my research focuses on multi-modal fusion and the application of large language models, especially knowledge-driven LLM and knowledge-driven multi-modal learning.
+In this case, the implementation of artificial intelligence technology is accelerated.

  <b><i><font color='red'>If you are interested in my field of work, any form of collaboration and communication is welcome.
 Please feel free to contact me ! (looking for PHD positions)</font> </i></b>